unit8co/darts/docs/userguide/torch_forecasting_models.md

 - past covariates: measured average daily temperatures in the past `temperature`
 - future covariates: day of the week for past and future `weekday`

-Checking Table 1, a model that would accomodate this kind of covariates would be a `SplitCovariatesModel` (if we don't use historic values of future covariates), or `MixedCovariatesModel` (if we do).
+Checking Table 1, a model that would accommodate this kind of covariates would be a `SplitCovariatesModel` (if we don't use historic values of future covariates), or `MixedCovariatesModel` (if we do).
 We choose a `MixedCovariatesModel` - the `TFTModel`.